AcidicSoil/mirrorwright-orchestrator/cursor-memory-bank/README.md

 ## About Memory Bank

-Memory Bank is a personal project that provides a structured approach to development using specialized modes for different phases of the development process.
+Memory Bank is a structured approach to development using specialized modes for different phases of the development process.
 It uses a Just-In-Time (JIT) rule loading architecture that loads only the rules needed for each phase, optimizing context usage and providing tailored guidance.

+### Cline Memory Bank Integration

+This version includes integration with Cline Memory Bank, which allows Cline to maintain context across sessions.
+The Cline Memory Bank consists of six core files:

+1. **projectbrief.md**: Foundation document that defines core requirements and goals
+2. **productContext.md**: Explains why the project exists and the problems it solves
+3. **activeContext.md**: Tracks current work focus and recent changes
+4. **systemPatterns.md**: Documents system architecture and key design patterns
+5. **techContext.md**: Lists technologies used and development setup
+6. **progress.md**: Tracks what works and what's left to build

+To use the Cline Memory Bank, add the `.clinerules-memory-bank` content to your `.clinerules` file or reference it in your conversations with Cline.
+See the [Memory Bank Usage Guide](../docs/memory-bank-usage.md) for more details.

 ### Beyond Basic Custom Modes